Amber – publisher of world bestsellers – as the first publishing house in post-communist Poland, introduced all the biggest foreign writers.

 Amber was created from the dream of young people who loved freedom and books, who took a great risk.
 They had only borrowed 5 000 dollars and an 8-year-old car.

-As the first Polish publishing house established in 1989, Amber was the pioneer of modern publishing in Poland: we published quickly, with modern jackets and in gigantic print runs (100,000 - 300,000 copies of every title).
+As the first Polish publishing house established in 1989, Amber was the pioneer of modern publishing in Poland: we published quickly, with modern jackets and in gigantic print runs (100,000 - 300,000 of each title).
 We caught up on the years with banned books and introduced reading to mass culture.
-Only after 3 years, statistically in every household there was at least 1 our book.
+Only after 3 years statistically in every household there was at least 1 our book.
 Since 1994 till 2000 Amber was the biggest trade publishing house in Poland in terms of number of titles published (with over 450 titles published per year).

 Up to date we have published almost 8000 titles in 60 000 000 copies.

 Now we publish about 250 titles per year – including new titles and reissues.
 Our lead genres are still psychological thrillers (Sebastian Fitzek, Sharon Bolton), literary crime novels (Simon Beckett), adventure novels (Clive Cussler), women fiction (Danielle Steel, Jayne Ann Krentz, Isabelle Broom), erotica (Kristen Proby, Jodi Ellen Malpas), historical romance (Julia Quinn, Eloisa James), YA (Veronica Roth), non-fiction: history and prehistory (Fingerprints of the Gods by Graham Hancock), mysteries of history interpreted by controversial scientists (Erich von Däniken, Andrew Collins), World War II and psychology.
 And almost every month we find for our readers a new author from world bestseller lists.